 The Town of Kingston Master Plan has set a goal to conserve 25% to 30% of the total acreage in town as open space.
 Resources for conserving open space include such things as grants, donations of land, preservation under innovative zoning ordinance and funding appropriated by the town.
-The anticipated total cost for completing this undertaking is approximately \$7.5 million dollars.
-After factoring in potential grants, land donations and innovative zoning and funds currently in the Land Acquisition Capital Reserve Fund the additional funding needed to be appropriated for this project is just over \$2 million dollars.
-Achieving that level of funding in a 20 year time horizon needs an annual allocation of \$107,000 per year.
+The anticipated total cost for completing this undertaking is approximately \$5.2 million dollars.
+After factoring in potential grants, land donations and innovative zoning and funds currently in the Land Acquisition Capital Reserve Fund the additional funding needed to be appropriated for this project is just over \$1.2 million dollars.
+The CIP includes an annual funding level beginning at 28,000 in 2011 and increasing to \$65,260 for the remaining years of the program (2012-2016).